 These sort of stories really make me smile! 🙂

-Please take a moment to share in the comment section below some ways in which you have been practicing self-care since the affair.
+Please take a moment to share in the comment section below some ways in which you have been coping with infidelity and/or practicing self-care since the affair.
 How has it affected you?